openmls/openmls/README.md

 OpenMLS does not implement its own cryptographic primitives.
 Instead, it relies on existing implementations of the cryptographic primitives used by MLS.
-There are two different cryptography backends implemented right now.
+There are two different cryptography providers implemented right now.
 But consumers can bring their own implementation.
 See [traits](https://github.com/openmls/openmls/tree/main/traits) for more details.